SlithyMatt/rocket88/README.md

 The mnemonic for this mode is to precede the immediate value with a hash symbol (#) to indicate that it is a number to be taken at face value and not an address or offset.

+#### Relative (4)
+For jump instructions, there is no purpose for Immediate addressing, so instead jump opcodes that are have immediate encoding actually use relative addressing, which requires a single byte operand, just like immediate mode.
+However, this value will be a signed offset that will be added to the PC if the jump condition is met.

+The mnemonic for this is to use a label, and the assembler will calculate the offset to use for machine code.
+If the address that label resolves to is too far away from the current PC (more than 128 bytes before, or 127 bytes after), then this will be an assembly error.

+#### Absolute (5)
+Absolute addressing will have a 16-bit (two bytes, little endian) address as an operand, and may require a read from or write to that address to execute the instruction.
+At any rate, three bytes need to be fetched to get the opcode and address operand, advancing the PC by three.

+The mnemonic for this mode is to simply have the address value with no extra punctuation, like a hash or parentheses.

+#### Indirect (6)
+Indirect addressing lets you use BC as an address register, and reference data at the address in BC.
+This means that there is no need to have an operand after the opcode, making it implicit like direct register addressing.

+The mnemonic for this mode is to have BC in parentheses instead of a fixed address.

+#### Stack (7)
+Stack addressing uses the stack pointer to reference the current top of the stack.
+As the stack pointer is a dedicated register, opcodes using this mode are implicit.

+The mnemonic for this mode is to have SP in parenteses, but some instructions (like PHA) that only support this mode will not require any assembly operand.

+### Status Flags